yoshida-lab/XenonPy/docs/source/index.rst

 Sample
 ======

-Some samples available here: https://github.com/yoshida-lab/XenonPy/tree/master/samples
+Some samples are available here: https://github.com/yoshida-lab/XenonPy/tree/master/samples

 Contributing
 ============
 XenonPy is an `open source project <https://github.com/yoshida-lab/XenonPy>`_ inspired by `matminer <https://hackingmaterials.github.io/matminer>`_.
-This project still under hard working.
-We appreciate any feedback.
+This project is under on-going development.
+We would appreciate any feedback from the users.
-Code contributions are welcomed.
-See :doc:`contribution` for details.
+Code contributions are also very welcomed.
+See :doc:`contribution` for more details.

 .. _user-doc: